Morning extended care: 6:45 to 7:20 a.m.

 8 a.m. to noon., Monday through Thursday

-The office will be closed May 28, July 3 and July 4.
+The office will be closed May 28, July 3, July 4, and August 3.

 If we can be of support to you in any way, please let us know.
 The office number is 225-275-2820.